Inpatient Rehab in Indiana

 Gallahue Mental Health Services - Indianapolis, IN

-Gallahue Mental Health Services is an inpatient drug and alcohol rehab located in Indianapolis, Indiana.
+Gallahue Mental Health Services is an inpatient addiction treatment center situated in Indianapolis, Indiana.

 Location: 8163 East 10th Street, Indianapolis, IN 46219 in Marion County